yeuchi/DependencyInjectionEx/README.md

 # References

-0. RunYasso800 -- Dagger example by Chi Yeung \
+0. RunYasso800 by Chi Yeung \
 https://github.com/yeuchi/RunYasso800

 1. "Using Hilt in your Android app" CodeLab by Manuel Vivo, October 29, 2020 \